scarfacedeb/exfile_sendfile_example/README.md

 curl --limit-rate 500 "localhost:4422/fixed/5000" | tail -c 5
 ```

-It's the only version that should consistently response without any errors.
+It's the only version that should consistently return the response without any errors.

 ## Results

 ### First run

-You should get a similar results after running any of the tests (except for the fixed one).
+You should get similar results after running any of the tests (except for the fixed one).

 Curl will report that it haven't received any body: